Lukeyfish/Grapheme-to-Phoneme/README.md

   * Bi-Directional LSTM (with cross attention)
   * Transformer

-Ultimately I found the Bi-Directional LSTM to result in the best results.
+Ultimately I found the Bi-Directional LSTM to produce the best results.

 Heres a little sample of what the model could output:
 ### Grapheme ->      Phoneme